jacksonwelsh/authere/README.md

 Authentication and authorization software for web services.

+## Goals

+- [ ] Forward-auth support (specifically targeting Caddy)
+- [ ] Very basic LDAP support
+  - Not intended to be a full server at all, but should be complete enough to support Jellyfin
+- [ ] Full OAuth2 support
+- [ ] Web management UI
+  - Not set on how this will be built, but goal is to completely embed this within the binary

 ## Motivations

 Authere is a personal project I'm building, with the goal of replacing my use of [Authentik](https://goauthentik.io) in